 A Parent’s Guide to Raising Digitally Responsible Youth

-Technology is here to stay, whether we like it or not.
-The reality of today’s students in grades 11 and 12 is that their digital reputation or how they choose to represent themselves online is being evaluated and assessed by future employers or admissions departments.
-The goal of this parent guide is to help introduce the major social media platforms and games that are either being used already or have potential to be used by our children.
+Families must recognize technology is here to stay, whether we like it or not.
+The reality of today’s students is that their digital reputation or how they choose to represent themselves online is being evaluated and assessed by everyone, including college admissions departments and future employers.
+The team at Safer Schools Together created this parent guide to help introduce the major social media platforms and games that are either being used already or have the potential to be used by our children.

 If you are ready to get involved in our mission of safer schools for America’s students and staff, join Stand with Parkland today.